Level lowering on Siegel modular threefold of paramodular level: Introduction

 \subsection{Acknowledgement.}

-This work is completed when the author is a postdoctoral fellow at McGill university and he would like to thank Henri Darmon and Pengfei Guan for their generous support.
-We would like to thank Marc-Hubert Nicole for informing him the work of Van Hoften \cite{VH19} and discussions about paramodular Siegel threefold.
+This work started when the author was a postdoctoral fellow at McGill university and he would like to thank Henri Darmon and Pengfei Guan for their generous support during a difficult time.
+The author would like to thank Marc-Hubert Nicole for informing him the work of van Hoften \cite{VH19} and discussions about the Siegel modular threefold with paramodular level structure.
+The author is grateful to Kai-Wen Lan, Yifeng Liu and Liang Xiao for helpful conversations and correspondences.
+It is needless to say that any remaining errors or inaccuracies are due to the author himself.